jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ShowToc: true
 ---

-How can small businesses use modern technology to balance getting work done with lining up new work?
-I started investigating this question a couple months ago and learned a lot in the process.
+How do small businesses use modern technology to balance getting work done with lining up new work?
+I started investigating this question a couple months ago and learned a lot about business development and marketing.
 The common themes were leveraging generative AI (no surprise) and no-code automation tools.
 I had never heard of no-code automation tools before, so I did a little more digging.

-## No-Code Automation Tools
+## What is a No-Code Automation Tool

 No-code automation tools let you build software systems by graphically combining third-party APIs without any programing.
-Obviously this is great for someone with a product idea, but can't build it themselves and can't justify paying a developer.
-The tool replaces the developer.
+Obviously this is great for someone with a product idea but doesn't have the development experience to build it.

 The 3 most popular no-code platforms on the market today are